OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/README.md

 ## This sample illustrates

 - How to use Teams Toolkit to create a Teams tab app.
-- How to use Microsoft Graph to get User info and picture in Teams app.
 - How to use TeamsFx SDK to call Azure Functions.
+- How to use TeamsFx SDK in Azure Function to call Graph to get user info.

 ## Prerequisites